 Wastewater Information

 Southside Public Water Authority provides public sewer service to targeted areas most in need of wastewater collection.
-These areas include Clearview, Riverview, Alderbrook and Denison Heights subdivisions, as well as along both sides of Highway 167 from the top of Ramsey Mountain, south to Caney Creek and along both sides of Heber Springs Road from the intersection with 167 west to Hipp Lumber Co.
+These areas include Clearview, Riverview, Alderbrook and Denison Heights subdivisions, as well as along both sides of Highway 167 from the top of Ramsey Mountain, south to Caney Creek and along both sides of Heber Springs Road from the intersection with 167 west to the 2200 block of Heber Springs Road.
 A low pressure collection system has been constructed using individual grinder pump stations at each business/residence, which is not dependent on gravity flow.
 This allows every structure within the service area access to the collection system, which then moves the raw sewage to a wastewater treatment plant.

 MOST OFTEN ASKED QUESTIONS & ANSWERS